KawhiZhao/Egocentric-Audio-Visual-Speaker-Localization/README.md

 ## Experiments on EasyCom

+1. Split the data into training set and test set.
+Session 1, 2, 3 will be in the test set and the remaining sessions will be in the training set.
+The whole video list can be found in `video.txt` under the `EasyCom` folder.

-1. Split the dataset into chunks so that every chunk in a subfolder containing image, audio, gt
+2. Split the dataset into chunks so that every chunk in a subfolder containing image, audio, gt

     `cd data` \
     Using the function `split` in `split.py`

-2. Calculate GCCPHAT for each audio clip in each chunk
+3. Calculate GCCPHAT for each audio clip in each chunk

     Using the function `test` in `gccphat.py`

-3. Train
+4. Train

     `python main.py`

-4. Evaluation
+5. Evaluation

     Put the path of pretrained model in `args.load_path` in `main.py`